donigian/VerticalShardSpike/README.md

 DomainShardRecord
 --------------------
 ```
-/* Purpose of DomainShardRecord is to store/correlate Domain Partition for a particular userId */
+/* Purpose of DomainShardRecord is to store/correlate Domain Partition for a particular userId.
+To surpass the max column width limitation with RDBMs, you can implement additional case classes for other Entities. */
 case class DomainShardRecord(userId: String, password: String, userName: String)
 ```